Richard Flenley, Senior Associate

 - Acting for a North East developer in its claims for compensation following the compulsory purchase of a number of its development sites

-- Acted in the important s.106 agreement case of Milebush Properties Ltd v Tameside Metropolitan Borough Council before the High Court and Court of Appeal
+- Acting in the important s.106 agreement case of Milebush Properties Ltd v Tameside Metropolitan Borough Council before the High Court and Court of Appeal

-- Advised the National Bank of Kuwait in connection with a substantial default by a developer under a facility in excess of £30million
+- Advising the National Bank of Kuwait in connection with a substantial default by a developer under a facility in excess of £30million

-- Acted for a number of commercial landlords in the fallout of the disposal by Morrisons of its “M Local” business and subsequent administration of the buyer
+- Acting for a number of commercial landlords in the fallout of the disposal by Morrisons of its “M Local” business and subsequent administration of the buyer

 Relief for landlords: Court re-confirms the date of landlord’s intention to redevelop when opposing lease renewals